BEIJING HOLIDAY

 For the Taiwanese Mdm Ching Kai-Shek is the mother of their nation but for mainland Chinese she is the incarnation of evil – 1.3 million Chinese learn that in school.
 One has to note that Mdm Ching Kai-Shek’s brother used to be the Chinese Treasurer before the communists took over and no doubt her family was corrupt – one reason why the communists did win out…

-I remember vividly when the director of the National Palace Museum Taipei learned that I had done a political film for the group show including Tsai Ming Liang, Apichatpong Weerasethakul, Yael Bartana and Deborah Stratman.
-She asked the curator to be shown the movie upfront.
-The curator, dutch, protestant, uncompromising would say: ‘Mam, sorry, according to our contract we have no obligation to do so.
+Before the show opened the director of the National Palace Museum Taipei learned that I had done a political film for the group show curated by Gertjan Zuilhof including Tsai Ming Liang, Apichatpong Weerasethakul, Yael Bartana and Deborah Stratman.
+She asked the curator to be shown the movie.
+The curator would say: ‘Mam, sorry, according to our contract we have no obligation to do so.
 You will get to see it at the pre-opening.”
 All her arguments would not soften his position.
 I guessed that this upper class anti-communist lady had been trained in Tokyo, like the entire Taiwanese elite.
-Therefore i addressed her in Japanese language, knowing that this could create solidarity – no more I’d be the Western colonialist and invader but speaking the non-Western language of the upper-class would surely make her react differently.
-It did.
+Therefore i addressed her in Japanese language, knowing that this could create solidarity – no more I’d be the Western colonialist and invader when speaking the non-Western language of the local upper-class.
 At first her facial expression reflected astonishment, then she switched back to cool, her Japanese being much better and more sophisticated than mine.
 She told me that she had gotten her academic degree at the Imperial University of Tokyo.
-I told her that i respected her position and she said: “You are aware of how many nuclear war heads are directed against us by mainland China in this very moment?
+I told her that I respected her position and she answered: “You are aware of how many nuclear war heads are directed against us by mainland China in this very moment?
 I hope you did not create anything that endangers our people.”
-I assured her that my film was political but at the same time very charming.
-I had hidden the message carefully and it was primarily criticizing the West.
+I assured her that my film was political but at the same time very charming, that I had hidden the message carefully and it was primarily criticising the West.
+I granted her to see it.
 We met at her office which used to be Mdm.
-Chiang-Kai-sheks office and she, surrounded by all her aides, had the screen switched on.
-Before I pushed the start button I’d say: ”Madame, the arts are free, also in this country, but for sure if the content of this movie is going to trigger a political crises then we got to think together what to do about it.
+Chiang-Kai-sheks office.
+I’d say: ”Madame, the arts are free, also in this country, but for sure if the content of this movie is going to trigger a political crises then we got to think together what to do about it.
 By the way, the film is based on William Wyler’s ROMAN HOLIDAY.”
 She smiled.
 Everyone in Asia knows and loves this movie starring Gregory Peck and Audrey Hepburn.
 So we all got to watch BEIJING HOLIDAY in the first lady’s office.
 It was so silent – one could have heard a needle drop.
 I was observing the museum director for those ever lasting 13 minutes – a member of the anti-communist party.
 Sweat built on her refined forehead.
 At the end of the movie a long silence filled the “sacred room”.
 Then she gazed at me and whispered: “This ain’t easy but it is ok.”
 We showed the movie alongside with other brilliant movies in the midst of the cultural heritage of China.

 Poster image for the show: Discovering the other at the National Palace Museum Taipei playing with one of its foremost artefacts: The Jade cabbage.